 The certificates are awarded on the basis of criteria that include data collection and verification, training and support, public reporting, accountability and process improvement, networking, and leadership.
 Each year's recipients are recognized at the ICMA Annual Conference.

-For 2019, ICMA recognized the 63 local governments for their exemplary performance management initiatives.
+For 2020, ICMA recognized these local governments for their exemplary performance management initiatives.
 View examples of leading practices shared by certificate recipients below.

 - Certificate of Excellence (Highest Level)

 Alachua County, FL

 Coral Springs, FL

 Fairfax County, VA

 Farmers Branch, TX